 A brand new cooking show unlike any cooking show you’ve ever seen before

-In an innovative new series on SBS Food Network, six Aussie chefs travel to remote parts of the world to learn how Australian Government agency, ACIAR, is improving food security in the developing world, and to learn how to cook like the locals.
+In an innovative new series on SBS Food Network, six Aussie chefs travel to remote parts of the world to learn how ACIAR is improving food security in the developing world, and to learn how to cook like the locals.

 In Mozambique, Australian scientific know-how is helping build effective irrigation; in the Philippines, it’s protecting the Giant Grouper; in West Timor, it’s pioneering an Australian acacia as cattle feed; in Tanzania, it’s vaccinating village chickens; and in Fiji, it’s developing export-quality tropical fruits.